33 major art movements and their influence on today’s life and art world

 This article discusses major Western art movements, art styles and art concepts and their influence on today’s life and art world.
-These facts can be a perfect background for your next conversation or the great art homework help.
+These facts can be a perfect background for your next conversation or for a great art homework.
 The images below are taken from Wikipedia and belong to their respective owners.

 1. Prehistoric Art (- 40,000 - 4,000 B.C.)

 The foundation of art history can be traced back tens of thousands of years to the Prehistoric era.
 It started from the old Stone Age.
 Humanity used rock cravings to design their artifacts.
 They could craft rock pieces and use them to decorate their walls.
 They would make engravings, pictorial imagery, sculptures, and stone arrangements..